github/developer.github.com/content/changes/2015-01-19-an-integrators-guide-to-organization-application-policies.md

 ---
 kind: change
-title: "An integrator's guide to Organization Application Policies"
+title: "An integrator's guide to organization application policies"
 created_at: 2015-01-19
 author_name: pengwynn
 ---